Garrett Gilbert: Orlando Apollos

-On November 27, 2018, Gilbert was drafted by the Orlando Apollos in the Alliance of American Football's quarterback draft.
+On November 27, 2018, Gilbert was selected by the Orlando Apollos in the Alliance of American Football's quarterback draft.
 He played for the team during the inaugural 2019 AAF season.

 During the inaugural game of the 2019 season against the Atlanta Legends, Gilbert went 15 for 25 for 227 yards, with two passing touchdowns and a receiving score in the 40–6 win.
 He also threw the first touchdown in both Apollos and Alliance history, with a 26-yard toss to Jalin Marshall.

 In Week 2 of the 2019 season, Gilbert won Offensive Player of the Week with a 393-yard, two-touchdown performance in the 37–29 win over the San Antonio Commanders, and set an early AAF record for passing yards in a single game.

 When the AAF suspended operations after Week 8, Gilbert led the league in passing yards (2,152), attempts (259), completions (157), and passer rating (99.1).
 He was also second in passing touchdowns (13), second-lowest in interceptions (3), lowest in interception percentage (1.2), and second-highest in touchdown percentage (5.0) among all starting quarterbacks.
-After the season ended, he was named league MVP.